 The best backpacker hostel in Foz do Iguaçu in Brazil, is the Concept Design Hostel & Suites.
 This popular place is clean, modern and cool, with a swimming pool and a tasty breakfast.
 It has even been voted the best hostel in Brazil.

-How to get to Iguazu Falls from Foz do Iguaçu, Brazil
+How to get to Iguazu Falls from Brazil side (Foz do Iguaçu)

-The easiest way to reach the Iguazu Falls from your accommodation in Foz do Iguaçu is to organise a transfer from your hotel.
+The easiest way to reach the Iguazu Falls from Foz do Iguaçu is to organise a transfer from your hotel.

 If you are on a budget, you can reach the falls by local transport.
 Take the bus number 120 for Parque Nacional/Aeroporto.
-This bus departs from Terminal Transporte Urbano (TTU) in Foz do Iguacu city centre and goes to the entrance of Iguazú National Park on the Brazilian side of the falls, via Foz do Iguaçu airport.
+This bus departs from Terminal Transporte Urbano (TTU) in Foz do Iguacu city centre.
+The bus goes to the entrance of Iguazú National Park on the Iguazu Falls Brazil side, via the airport.

-For the most convenient way to get to Iguazu Falls, book a transfer direct from your hotel in advance, including your entrance ticket to the falls.
+For the most convenient way to get to Iguazu Falls, book a transfer direct from your hotel, including your entrance ticket.

 Visiting the falls from the Brazilian side

-From the entrance of Iguazú National Park on the Brazilian side of the falls, there are a number of pretty trails along the forest wall.
+From the Iguazú National Park entrance on the Brazil side of the falls, follow pretty trails along the forest wall.
 From here, you can view the scale and panorama of these impressive waterfalls, as well as the local wildlife.

-At the end you come to Devil’s Throat, a U-shaped chasm where you can truly appreciate the sheer power and volume of this natural wonder.
-The falls cascade over cliff, bouncing off the shiny rocks and thrusting into the water below, generating a gauze of cool white mist that seems to cover everything.
+At the end you come to what’s known as Devil’s Throat.
+This is a U-shaped chasm where you can truly appreciate the sheer power and volume of this natural wonder.
+The falls cascade over cliff, bouncing off the shiny rocks and thrusting into the water below.
+It generates a gauze of cool white mist that seems to cover everything.

 best time to visit iguazu falls